NVSL/CSE141pp-Tool-Moneta/moneta/tutorial/writeup.md

  * You should not need to touch `Stack` or `Heap` (if they appear) for this
  * For tags with overlapping address ranges, disabled checkboxes take priority (there is an overlapping tag in this program)

 In the **Accesses** section, you also have the ability to show/hide certain access types.
 Using these checkboxes, display all writes, but only the read-hits to finish the last task.
-You can find out what each icon means by hovering over their corresponding checkbox.

 ### Solutions
  - The hidden `X` is in vector `B`.